 Stonehenge is a unique and awe-inspiring monument that stands as a testament to the ingenuity and skill of its builders.
 It is a reminder of the enduring power of human creativity and the enduring mystery of the past.

-Address: Stonehenge, Salisbury, Wiltshire SP4 7DE
+Stonehenge, Salisbury, Wiltshire SP4 7DE

-Directions from Salisbury by car: Leave Salisbury northbound on the A360 for approx. 10 miles.
+By car: Leave Salisbury northbound on the A360 for approx. 10 miles.
 At Airman's Corner, take the 3rd exit onto A344.
 Turn right onto Loverose Way.

-Stonehenge Tours
+Interactive Tours